microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

 ## Semi-Automated Deployment (Optional)

-As you may have noticed, the last step of the run is to register the VM as a new Azure Arc enabled server resource.
+As you may have noticed, the last step of the automation is to register the VM as a new Azure Arc enabled server resource.

 ![Screenshot showing azcmagent connect script](./08.png)